BradleyVerrinder/FPSGame/README.md

 This project is a networked FPS game prototype where players can connect via Unity's Relay service and compete in the same virtual space.
 It was developed as a hands-on exploration of distributed systems in gaming, and includes core features essential to modern online shooters.

 ## 📺 Showcase
 Watch a quick demo of the game in action!
+(As of June 13th 2025)
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 [![Watch the video](https://img.youtube.com/vi/x7F3myyKBxk/maxresdefault.jpg)](https://www.youtube.com/watch?v=x7F3myyKBxk)
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------